Generic Repository Pattern in ASP.NET Core MVC

 However, the above list is not fixed.
 You may have more or fewer methods in your generic repository as per your business requirements.
 For the simplicity of this demo, let’s assume our Generic Repository will perform the above Five Operations.

-To implement a Generic Repository Design Pattern in ASP.NET Core MVC, first, we need to create an interface, let’s say IGenericRepository, with the above five methods, and then we need to create a class, let’s say GenericRepository, which will implement the IGenericRepository interface, and provide the generic implementations for the IGenericRepository interface methods.
-Let us proceed and implement this step by step in our existing ASP.NET Core MVC Application that we have worked on so far in our previous two articles.
+To implement a Generic Repository Design Pattern in ASP.NET Core MVC, we first need to create an interface, let’s say IGenericRepository, with the above five methods.
+Then, we need to create a class, let’s say GenericRepository, which will implement the IGenericRepository interface and provide the generic implementations for the IGenericRepository interface methods.
+Let us proceed and implement this step by step in our existing ASP.NET Core MVC Application, which we have worked on so far in our previous two articles.

 Adding GenericRepository Folder